SAP/spartacus-docs/_pages/dev/outlets.md

 # Outlets

-Outlets have been added to Spartacus as a mechanism to customize the standard UI provided by Spartacus.
-“Outlets” let you plug custom UI into the standard Spartacus DOM.
+Outlets have been added to Spartacus as a mechanism to customize the standard UI provided by Spartacus.“Outlets let you plug custom UI into the standard Spartacus DOM.
 This is particular helpful if the UI is not driven by a CMS components or if you like to change a granular piece in the UI.

-Outlets are _referenced_ by a name, and are either provided in the Spartacus code or driven by content.
+Outlets use a string reference to a _named_ outlet.
+The outlet names are either hardcoded in Spartacus or driven by content.
 In the latter case, the outlets are driven by the customer CMS setup.

 ## Template driven outlets

 The basic syntax for adding UI is based on an a `TemplateRef` which can be added by the `ng-template` component.
 The `cxOutletRef` is used to add a reference to an outlet.
+The `cxOutletRef` directive is exported from the `OutletRefModule`, if you like to use the directive in your application, make sure that you import this module.

 ```html
 <ng-template cxOutletRef="header">